Programs : Brochure

 Depart US: July 5, 2019

 Arrive Cameroon: July 6, 2019

 Students will be provided with more details, including flight information, closer to the departure date.

 Location: This course includes activities at the International Institute of Tropical Agriculture (IITA), International Bilingual Academy of Yaoundé (IBAY-SUP) and Regional Centre for Special Education in Agriculture and Forestry (CRESA) in Yaoundé, Cameroon, the Njuma research station of the Ebo Forest Research Project (EFRP) in the Ebo Forest, and the training center of the Wildlife Conservation Society (WCS) at Mbam and Djerem National Park.

-Accommodation: While in Yaoundé, students will be housed within easy reach of the IITA & IBAY-SUP campuses.
-At the Ebo Forest, students will stay in tents at the San Diego Zoo Global’s EFRP Njuma research station and at the WCS Training Center at Mbam and Djerem National Park (MDNP).
+Accommodation: While in Yaoundé, students will be housed at Drexel’s facility in Cameroon which is within easy reach of the IITA & IBAY-SUP campuses.
+At the Ganga Chimpanzee Research station, students will stay in tents.

 Travel: Students arriving from the U.S. will arrive at Yaoundé Nsimalen International Airport.
 A flight itinerary will be provided to students upon acceptance into the program.
 US students should arrive in Yaoundé no later than the evening of July 6th and plan on leaving Yaoundé no earlier than the evening of July 27th.

 Visa: US students are also expected to be in possession of a valid passport, required Cameroon visa and take all required vaccinations prior to travel.
 While in Cameroon students will need to take appropriate malaria medication.